sdeschaine/BIOL3070--Deschaine-/Warm-up-mosquitoes_Deschaine.md

 The second analysis used generalized linear models (GLMs) to test whether the number of house finch bloodmeals was associated with West Nile Virus (WNV) in mosquito pools.
-In the first model, with WNV-positive pools as the response variable (binomial family), the predictor variable host_House_finch had a positive and statistically significant effect (Estimate = 0.35, SE = 0.16, z = 2.19, p = 0.029).
+In the first model, with WNV-positive pools as the response variable, the predictor variable host_House_finch had a positive and statistically significant effect (Estimate = 0.35, SE = 0.16, z = 2.19, p = 0.029).
 This indicates that locations with more mosquito bloodmeals from house finches were more likely to contain WNV-positive pools.
-In the second model, which used infection rate as the response (Gaussian family), house finch bloodmeal counts again showed a significant positive association (Estimate = 0.027, SE = 0.0067, t = 4.13, p \< 0.001).
+In the second model, which used infection rate as the response, house finch bloodmeal counts again showed a significant positive association (Estimate = 0.027, SE = 0.0067, t = 4.13, p \< 0.001).
 Together, these results support the prediction that house finches act as an important amplifying host: sites where mosquitoes feed more often on finches also tend to have higher WNV infection rates in mosquito populations.
 This pattern strengthens the conclusion that house finches may play a central role in maintaining and amplifying WNV transmission cycles in the study area.

 # CONCLUSION